0-Sunny-0/ORM-Ecom-Backend/README.md

 ## Installation

-To run this application, in your integrated terminal use the command npm install for necessary dependencies.
+To run this application, in your integrated terminal, use the command npm install for necessary dependencies.

 ## Usage